Stock Markets Rally On Earnings, Rate Cut Hopes And Stimulus - UrduPoint

 The yen jumped against the dollar after Bank of Japan governor Kazuo Ueda stoked expectations it will move away from ultra-loose monetary policy.

-Wall Street's three main indices rose at the start of trading on Wednesday, with both the S&P 500 and Nasdaq Composite pushing further into record territory, with sentiment boosted by Netflix's earnings which were released on Tuesday after the market close.
+Wall Street's three main indices pushed higher, with both the S&P 500 and Nasdaq Composite pushing further into record territory, with sentiment boosted by Netflix's earnings which were released on Tuesday after the market close.

-Shares in Netflix jumped 9.9 percent at the start of trading, with investors pleased that the streaming service added 13 million subscribers in the final three months of last year despite price hikes.
+Shares in Netflix jumped more than 13 percent, with investors pleased that the streaming service added 13 million subscribers in the final three months of last year despite price hikes.

 Briefing.com analyst Patrick O'Hare said "the stock market has been greeted by a trifecta that seems to always pay off: better-than-expected growth from a leading growth company, lower Treasury yields, and policy stimulus from a major central bank."